Ly0n/awesome-robotic-tooling/README.md

 * [roslibpy](https://github.com/gramaziokohler/roslibpy) - Python ROS Bridge library allows to use Python and IronPython to interact with ROS, the open-source robotic middleware.
 * [pybind11](https://github.com/pybind/pybind11) - Seamless operability between C++11 and Python.
 * [Sourcetrail](https://github.com/CoatiSoftware/Sourcetrail) - Free and open-source cross-platform source explorer.
-* [rebound](https://github.com/shobrook/rebound) - Command-line tool that instantly fetches Stack Overflow results when an exception is thrown
+* [rebound](https://github.com/shobrook/rebound) - Command-line tool that instantly fetches Stack Overflow results when an exception is thrown.
 * [mybinder](https://mybinder.org/) - Open notebooks in an executable environment, making your code immediately reproducible by anyone, anywhere.
 * [ROSOnWindows](https://ms-iot.github.io/ROSOnWindows/) - An experimental release of ROS1 for Windows.
 * [live-share](https://github.com/MicrosoftDocs/live-share) - Real-time collaborative development from the comfort of your favorite tools.